TomJamesGray/artwork_dl/README.md

   --quality QUALITY  Specify desired quality: original,large or small
 ```

+## Dependencies
+* BeautifulSoup4
+* Requests
+* Wget for downloading the image
+* ImageMagick for converting the image to a jpg if it's download as  a png, this should
+only occur if using the "original" image quality

 ## Examples
 Download small (250px) cover art for "Bad Vibrations" by "A Day To remember" to file "cover_art.jpg"